-The domestic abuse and violence information on this website is created to help all victims of abuse, especially those who are Christians or “Christ-followers.”
-It was created to help and inform domestic violence victims, survivors, their friends, families, caregivers, and employers to understand the realities of abuse and how to help the victims.
+The domestic abuse and violence information on this website was created to help all victims of abuse, especially those who are Christians or “Christ-followers.”
+It was created to help and inform domestic abuse and violence victims, survivors, their friends, families, caregivers, and employers to understand the realities of abuse and how to help the victims.
 The website’s domestic violence and abuse information for women is not intended to take the place of professional counseling or advice.